 As learners becomes increasingly familiar with content and skills, schemas change so that the information or task can be handled more efficiently by working memory.
 Our job is to facilitate this change in schemas, which ultimately, is what learning is all about.

 This article was taken from a presentation on cognitive load that I gave at the Learning Solutions Conference in Orlando, FL.

 Don’t miss out.
-Get The eLearning Coach delivered to your Inbox twice a month, with articles, tips and resources.
+Get The eLearning Coach delivered to your Inbox every month, with articles, tips and resources.
 Sign up below.